PhantomDraft/phantomdraft.github.io/content/en/articles/Pandora’s Toxin.md

 ### The Cabin in the Woods (2011)

-One of my favorite black comedies, The Cabin in the Woods (2011), belongs to the "Post-Horror We Deserve" selection.
+One of my favorite black comedies, The Cabin in the Woods (2011), belongs to the <a href="/series/post-horror-we-deserve/" target="_blank">"Post-Horror We Deserve"</a> selection.
 The constant use of weed helped the character Marty develop immunity to the fictional corporation’s chemical weapon, and that struck me as funny.
 Like cures like.

 <p><a href="/library/the-cabin-in-the-woods-2012/" target="_blank">Read More</a></p>